prof-rossetti/internet-technologies/projects/personal-website/project.md

 ### Implementation

-Once you are satisfied with the planned objectives of the site and its ability to meet those objectives as designed, begin developing your website.
+Once you are satisfied with planning and designing, begin developing your website.

-Continue developing your website until you are satisfied with its representation of your original design and its ability to meet its stated objectives.
+Continue developing your website until you are satisfied.
+Incrementally save new versions of your website code via the GitHub Desktop software.

 Ensure the website is hosted and available for public consumption on the Internet.

 ## Evaluation